 - Induction compatible and dishwasher safe.

-Breville has been a staple name in Australian kitchenware and appliances since 1932.
-This five-quart sauté pan is made of magnetic stainless steel, which aids in thermal stability for superior cooking performance.
+Firstly, Breville has been a staple name in Australian kitchenware and appliances since 1932.
+Therefore, this five-quart sauté pan is made of magnetic stainless steel, which aids in thermal stability for superior cooking performance.

-All handles on the pan and lid are made of solid cast stainless steel and are all dual riveted.
+After all, the handles on the pan and lid are made of solid cast stainless steel.
+All dual riveted.
 The deep-seated, heavyweight stainless steel lid seals in the flavor and inside the pan have handy laser-etched volume markers for precision cooking.
 Therefore, this pan really is built for life!

 - 5.5-quart capacity